truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part2.md

 9. "Anuruddha, it is not for the purpose of scheming to deceive people or for the purpose of flattering people or for the purpose of gain, honour, or renown, or with the thought, 'Let people know me to be thus,' that when a disciple has died, the Tathāgata declares his reappearance thus: 'So-and-so has reappeared in such-and-such a place; so-and-so has reappeared in such-and-such a place.'
 Rather, it is because there are faithful clansmen inspired and gladdened by what is lofty, who when they hear that, direct their minds to such a state, and that leads to their welfare and happiness for a long time.

-10. "Here a bhikkhu hears thus: 'The bhikkhu named so-andso has died; the Blessed One has declared of him: "He was established in final knowledge." ${ }^{\prime 691}$ And he has either seen that venerable one for himself or heard it said of him: 'That venerable one's virtue was thus, his state [of concentration] was thus, his wisdom was thus, his abiding [in attainments] was thus, his deliverance was thus.'
+10. "Here a bhikkhu hears thus: 'The bhikkhu named so-andso has died; the Blessed One has declared of him: "He was established in final knowledge." [^691] And he has either seen that venerable one for himself or heard it said of him: 'That venerable one's virtue was thus, his state [of concentration] was thus, his wisdom was thus, his abiding [in attainments] was thus, his deliverance was thus.'
 Recollecting his faith, virtue, learning, generosity, and wisdom, he directs his mind to such a state.
 In this way a bhikkhu has a comfortable abiding.

 11. "Here a bhikkhu hears thus: 'The bhikkhu named so-andso has died; the Blessed One has declared of him: "With the destruction of the five lower fetters he has reappeared spontaneously [in the Pure Abodes] and there will attain final Nibbāna without ever returning from that world."
 And he has either seen that venerable one for himself...he directs his mind to such a state.
 In this way too a bhikkhu has a comfortable abiding.